-can be into various categories in order to make it easier to identify them.
-Although there are a number of classifications, some , for example, are classified according to the rights that they confer on the shareholder, or the characteristics, or the .
-Investors look at these categories based on their objectives and, as a result, seek out that have the qualities that theyâre looking for.
+Stocks can be put into various categories in order to make it easier to identify them.
+Although there are a number of classifications, some stocks, for example, are classified according to the rights that they confer on the shareholder, or the investment characteristics, or the market capitalization.
+Investors look at these categories based on their investment objectives and, as a result, seek out stocks that have the qualities that they’re looking for.

-Let’s look at the two most fundamental categories of stock: stocks are the rights that they each bestow on the owner..
-What differentiate these
+Let’s look at the two most fundamental categories of stock: common stock and preferred stock.
+What differentiate these stocks are the rights that they each bestow on the owner.

 Common stock ownership entitles the shareholder to certain voting rights regarding company matters.
-Typically, common shareholders receive one vote per share to elect the company's board of directors.
+Typically, common stock shareholders receive one vote per share to elect the company's board of directors.
 However, the number of votes is not always proportional to the number of shares owned.
-Common shareholders also receive voting rights regarding other company matters such as stock splits and company goals.
+Common stock shareholders also receive voting rights regarding other company matters such as stock splits and company goals.

 Although common stock holders have different rights and privileges, there is one big drawback to owning common stock -- you’re the last in line to receive the company's assets.
 Consequently, common stock shareholders receive dividend payments only after all preferred shareholders have received their dividend payments.
-In addition, if the company goes belly-up, common shareholders receive whatever assets are left over only after all creditors, bondholders, and preferred shareholders have been paid in full.
+In addition, if the company goes belly-up, common stock shareholders receive whatever assets are left over only after all creditors, bondholders, and preferred shareholders have been paid in full.

 Preferred stock holders do not enjoy any of the voting rights of common stockholders.
 These shareholders get paid a fixed dividend that does not fluctuate, although the company does not have to pay this dividend if it lacks the financial ability to do so.
-However, owning preferred give these shareholders a greater claim on the company's assets than common stockholders.
+However, owning preferred stock give these shareholders a greater claim on the company's assets than common stockholders.
 In addition, they always receive their dividends first and, in the event the company goes bankrupt, they're paid before common stockholders.

 If you’re looking for stocks based on their investment characteristics, here are the most common classifications:

-Income generate most of their returns in dividends, and the dividends -- unlike the dividends of preferred or the interest payments of bonds -- will, in many cases, grow continuously year after year as the companies' earnings grow.
+Stocks that generate most of their returns in dividends, and the dividends -- unlike the dividends of preferred stock or the interest payments of bonds -- will, in many cases, grow continuously year after year as the companies' earnings grow.
 These companies have a high dividend payout ratio because there are few opportunities to invest the money in the business that would yield a higher return on stockholders' equity.
 Many of these companies are already very large and are considered to be blue-chip companies.

 Cyclical companies can be found in a range of industries including paper, chemicals, steel, machinery and machine tools, airlines, railroads and railroad equipment.

 Tech stocks are shares of technology companies, most of which trade on the Nasdaq.
 These companies make computer equipment, communication devices, and other technological devices.
-Since research and development efforts are hard to evaluate, tech are considerably riskier.
+Since research and development efforts are hard to evaluate, tech stocks are considerably riskier.
 Because technology is continually evolving, the fortunes of these companies can shift quickly, especially when current technology becomes obsolete as a result of new technology.

-Large-cap , for instance, consist of the blue-chip companies that have a market cap greater than $5 billion.
+Large-cap stocks, for instance, consist of the blue-chip companies that have a market cap greater than $5 billion.
 These securities have the best price stability and the least risk.
 Since these companies are so large, there is little potential for growth.
 However, capital gains can be earned by buying shares at the bottom of a business cycle and selling them as the economy reaches full speed.

-Mid-capare valued between $1 billion to $5 billion, so their market caps range from the top of the small-cap market to the bottom of the large-cap market.
+Stocks that are valued between $1 billion to $5 billion, so their market caps range from the top of the small-cap market to the bottom of the large-cap market.